gocd/www.go.cd/_posts/2014-10-09-Distrubuted-Test-Execution.markdown

 It gets harder when teams follow XP related practices like "small commits, frequent commits" since it causes parallel builds & resource starvation.

 One such example is Go's codebase.
-Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about *~5 hours* if run serially!
-The functional test suite is about 260+ tests with combined runtime of *~15 hours*.
-That's close to **a day** & we haven't even run everything for a single commit!
+Just the "Common" & "Server" components of Go which comprises of unit & integration tests, together has ~6000 tests which will take about ~5 hours *if run serially*!
+The functional test suite is about 260+ tests with combined runtime of ~15 hours.
+That's close to a day & we haven't even run everything for a single commit!

 Note that the number of tests is so huge that just putting in a powerful box & running test in parallel will not bring it down to acceptable limits.
 Also, a large number of other problems surface if you start running tests in parallel on same box (without sandboxed environment) like concurrency issues etc.

 ## Solution [Go + TLB]

 Go improves the cycle time of its own build by making test execution faster, distributing it across many agents (machines).
 After this "Common" + "Server" takes *20 minutes*.
 All functional tests run in *45 minutes*.
-Thats close to **an hour**!
-Still not ideal (a few minutes), but better. :)
+Thats close to *an hour*!
+Still not ideal (a few minutes - constrained by resource availability), but better. :)

 ### Test Load Balancer (TLB)